AnimeshKC/CodingPractice/WebDevPractice/Javascript/Concept Notes/advancedJSNotes.md

 "this" is dynamically scoped.
 Where it is written doesn't matter, only where it's called.
 Arrow functions are lexically binded, which can get over common scope problems when using the this keyword within a function of an object.

+## For in

+Avoid using for in to iterate an object because by using for in, the elements of the entire prototype chain are obtained.
+Instead, use Object.keys to obtain an array of keys.